See also: Ash Park Historic District

 Now we are coming up to the last two houses.

 *724 5th Avenue has a very interesting history.
-The turret that is facing you which lovely little swags and leaded glass is a spiral oak staircase.
+The turret that is facing you whith lovely little swags and leaded glass is a spiral oak staircase.
 There is leaded glass to the right in the sitting room.
-The porch wraps around part of the porch and provides for the doorway.
+The porch wraps around part of the house and provides for the doorway.
 It is also sort of hidden so you have to look for it.
 You will notice that the whole north side of the house is a huge bay area.
 The attic gable is most unusual.
 There are swags as long as fish scales.
 The windows has very interesting muntins.
 This house was built in 1910 and has been moved to this site.
 It was up on main street at the present location of the Merner dormitory which is across the street from the field house.
 When they built that dormitory they moved a couple of houses.
 The college apparently owned this lot.
-It was rental property from the college until about four or five years ago when it was sold to a faculty member who has since sold it again.
+It was rental property from the college until it was sold to a faculty member who has since sold it again.
 Notice the letter drop in this window on the turret.
-That would have gone onto the floor at the foot of the staircase.
+That would have gone onto the floor at￼￼ the foot of the staircase.
 It has lovely oak woodwork throughout the house.
 This house may have set differently on its other location.
 The house should probably be turned to the right a quarter of a turn.
 This is one of the key houses in the district.

 We will make a few comments on the white house across the street on the corner, 725 5th Avenue.
 It was built between 1910 and 1920 and is noncontributing.
 It is symmetrical and the windows are over each other.
 The door is almost in the center.
 The high porch has the elements of the Bungalow style.
 This porch is not much different than the two houses on this side of the street.